-The mains power cable incorporates a quick release connector as a safety feature should the unit be inadvertently moved whilst still plugged into a wall socket.
+The mains power cable plugs into the right-angle cable fitted to the isolation transformer.
+It incorporates a quick release connector as a safety feature should the unit be inadvertently moved whilst still plugged into a wall socket.

-The mains power cable should be removed from isolation transformer and stowed when manoeuvring the unit.
+The mains power cable should be disconnected from the right-angle cable and stowed when manoeuvring the unit.
+The right-angle cable should remain connected to the isolation transformer.